-- Heads of Department and class teachers have responsibility for implementing assessment practices that reduce the opportunity for malpractice including: - Supervised study during which evidence for the examination is produced by the student, for example the supervised controlled assessments/NEA. - Ensuring that access controls to the network computers prevent a student accessing other students work or restricted sites. - Ensuring that the students sign the awarding body authentication forms.
+- Heads of Department and class teachers have responsibility for implementing assessment practices that reduce the opportunity for malpractice including: - Supervised study during which evidence for the examination is produced by the student, for example the supervised controlled assessments/NEA. - Ensuring that access controls to the network computers prevent a student accessing other students work or restricted sites.
+This also prevents students from accessing AI opportunities. - Ensuring that the students sign the awarding body authentication forms. - Ensure teachers and Heads of Departments are clears about their responsibilities to only authenticate and submit work for assessment to the awarding body that they are confident is the students' own.